 Plumbing noises typically center around sounds from your pipes.
 However, sinks make several loud noises, and some signal the need for repairs.
-If you hear one of these noises, take some time to care for the drain.
+If you have a drain pipe noise problem, take some time to care for the drain before the issue becomes more complicated and costly.
 Simple repairs prevent unexpected problems, like severe clogs, which may require extensive maintenance and added costs.

 A gurgling sound in your sink drain signals a bad vent in the drain system.
 Vents ensure water flows through the drain evenly to assist in drainage.
 As water flows through the drain, some air exchange occurs, so if no air or not enough air enters the drain, a gurgling or sucking sound is the result.
 This vent is a one-way valve, so air does not escape back out through the drain.
 Replacing vents requires the assistance of a plumber or professional.